BDC Hamburger Icon

 It can increase your bottom line.

-Plus, your customers may have the opportunity to earn cash-back rewards when paying by credit card, which could incentivize them to return and spend more at your business.
+Customers can also earn cash-back rewards when paying with a credit card, which may encourage them to spend more at your business.

 “Credit cards offer flexible payment terms that reflect a customer’s buying power,” said Clark Lowe, president and CEO of North Carolina-based nonresidential construction firm O’Connor Company.
 “Some customers may use cards for their added benefit in points or take advantage of friendly payment terms at low interest rates.”